 Outsourcing services that directly affect the service levels provided to customers should be a major consideration of Outsourcing.
 I.e., Outsourcing customer service or support or technical support or other CRM functions can cause harm to a company’s reputation and customer loyalty.

-Reducing exposure to liability and legal action is another serious concern to consider when asking why outsource?
+Reducing exposure to liability and legal action is another concern to consider when asking why outsource?
 For instance, a railway company may choose to lease its train cars, effectively Outsourcing both the ownership and liabilities associated with its core business.
 Outsourcing of this reason is especially prevalent in industries that are naturally more dangerous.

 Drivers for Outsourcing

+Besides wondering what is outsourcing or why outsource at all - it is important to understand the drivers for Outsourcing.
+Outsourcing today, is a product of growing market and business pressures, as well as changes in technology, available resources and the economy.
+In the past, companies only turned to Outsourcing as a response to market and consumer pressures.
+For example, during the time of the Industrial Revolution, the production of goods rapidly increased, which led more managers to turn to Outsourcing.
 This was before IT outsourcing or other specialized Outsourcing services became commonplace.
 Outsourcing at this time was thus experimented with as a means of combating the growing demands.
 However, companies quickly learned that there are many benefits of outsourcing like the fact that Outsourcing significantly reduces production and operations costs.
 This is when companies started to embrace Outsourcing, especially IT outsourcing, as a business strategy.
 Since then, market and business pressures as well as changes in the global economy have driven companies to outsource for many more reasons than in the past.
 It is essential to breakdown these drivers of Outsourcing, which are leading to further Outsourcing growth in the world.

 External Business Forces

+In today's Outsourcing market, there are a considerable amount of main forces - or "drivers" that lead to further growth of Outsourcing such as drivers emerging from business forces.
+These Outsourcing drivers can be classified into two groups: drivers emerging from the business environment as well as more "internal" business drivers.
+The first category of Outsourcing drivers emerges from the business environment.
+These are business forces that are external to the company, which are usually impossible to control.
+These changes occur regularly and range from shortening product life cycles to intensifying competition to business innovations.
+These changes are also especially regular in the context of information technology or IT outsourcing.
 IT outsourcing is one of the most commonly outsourced functions today.
 But why outsource IT services you may be wondering?
 Almost every company today, no matter the industry, requires some level of IT work.
 Many companies for example, require software or machinery that gets either updated frequently, has short life cycles or requires a significant amount of maintenance and support.
 These are all external forces that drive businesses to increase IT outsourcing.
 Paying to store and maintain such software or machinery is too expensive today, not to mention technology-related innovations occur constantly.
 These innovations are also particularly the result of intense competition within the IT industry.
 More specifically, competition among specialized IT outsourcing units.
 As technology continues to rapidly grow and businesses continue to outsource IT functions, specialized IT outsourcing units are growing, becoming more competitive and developing new advances, not to mention managers are finding many benefits of outsourcing IT services.
 With these Outsourcing units becoming more advanced, businesses almost do not even have a choice any more about whether to outsource or not.
 Outsourcing and especially IT outsourcing, is becoming a must in order to survive the competitive market of today.